-Sometimes, however, your data just fails to meet second and/or third requirement.
-For example, there is nothing to indicate it has normal distribution, or you do not have equal interval scale - that is, the spacing between adjacent values cannot be assumed to be constant.
+Sometimes, however, your data fails to meet the second and/or third requirement.
+For example, there is nothing to indicate it has a normal distribution, or you do not have an equal interval scale – that is, the spacing between adjacent values cannot be assumed to be constant.
 But you still want to find out whether the difference between two samples is significant.
-In such cases, you can use the Mann–Whitney U test, non-parametric alternative of t-test.
+In such cases, you can use the Mann–Whitney U test, a non-parametric alternative of the t-test.

-BTW, there are actually two tests - Mann-Whitney U test and Wilcoxon rank-sum test.
-They were developed independently, use different measures, but statistically equivalent.
+BTW, there are actually two tests – the Mann-Whitney U test and the Wilcoxon rank-sum test.
+They were developed independently and use different measures, but are statistically equivalent.